 FE Validation Schema Suite v1.2 (Comprehensive Final) Unified, self‑contained JSON Schema covering TSP, VRP, and Protein Folding.
 Standardizes

-as RFC 3339 date‑time and duration fields as ISO 8601.
+experiment_dateas RFC 3339 date‑time and duration fields as ISO 8601.

 🧪 Example JSON Instances